Almoravid dynasty: Literature

 Moroccan literature flourished in the Almoravid period.
 The political unification of Morocco and al-Andalus under the Almoravid dynasty rapidly accelerated the cultural interchange between the two continents, beginning when Yusuf ibn Tashfin sent al-Mu'tamid ibn Abbad, former poet king of the Taifa of Seville, into exile in Tangier and ultimately Aghmat.

 The historians Ibn Hayyan, Al-Bakri, Ibn Bassam, and al-Fath ibn Khaqan all lived in the Almoravid period.
 Ibn Bassam authored Dhakhīra fī mahāsin ahl al-Jazīra, Al-Fath ibn Khaqan authored Qala'idu l-'Iqyan, and Al-Bakri authored al-Masālik wa ’l-Mamālik (Book of Roads and Kingdoms).

-In the Almoravid period two writers stand out: Qadi Ayyad and Avempace.
+In the Almoravid period, two writers stand out: Qadi Ayyad and Avempace.
 Ayyad is known for having authored Kitāb al-Shifāʾ bī Taʾrif Ḥuqūq al-Muṣṭafá.
 Many of the Seven Saints of Marrakesh were men of letters.

+Poetry

 The muwashshah was an important form of poetry and music in the Almoravid period.
 Great poets from the period are mentioned in anthologies such as Kharidat al Qasar, Rawd al-Qirtas, and Mu'jam as-Sifr.